axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

 ## S3 folder structure
 Before uploading the images an appropirate folder needs to be created at the S3 storage.
 For a good contribution please stick to the following conventions:

 Access the S3 folder of the corresponding event year.
-Create an event root folder and set its name to the name of the league or series of events (see **ficture 1**).
+Create an event root folder and set its name to the name of the league or series of events (see **figure 1**).
 ![An exemplary event overview for 2017](https://s3-eu-west-1.amazonaws.com/media.sapsailing.com/wiki/how%20to/media%20content/year-and-event.jpeg)
 **Figure 1: An exemplary event overview for 2017**